by Nicole P

 The oil from the classic summertime treat also scores a 0 on the comedogenic scale.
 Sunflower oil is sometimes used to fight against common conditions such as athlete’s foot, arthritis, psoriasis, and more.
 Sunflower oil is also used in cooking and is rich in essential fatty acids.

 Perhaps the most well known of the “light oils”, argan oil is incredibly versatile as a skincare ingredient.
 It can be used in soaps, shampoos, and even as the primary ingredient in argan face oil products.

-Shea butter is a well known ingredient in hair care and skin care.
-Shea butter is a naturally sourced oil which is great for all skin types due to its low comedogenic score and powerful cleansing, moisturizing, and rejuvenating properties.
+Shea butter is a well-known ingredient in hair care and skin care.
+Shea butter is a naturally sourced oil that is great for all skin types due to its low comedogenic score and powerful cleansing, moisturizing, and rejuvenating properties.

 Not necessarily.
 For example, coconut oil has a relatively high comedogenic score, but it is widely used as a topical skincare ingredient.
 Those with naturally oily skin or sensitive skin may want to avoid coconut oil for “leave-in” applications like moisturizers or face masks, whereas soaps and cleansers shouldn’t cause any problems.
 A higher comedogenic score simply means that those with concerns about clogged pores may want to use them in moderation.

 They can, but clogged pores are not the only cause of acne.
 It is important to understand what is causing your individual acne issues in order to best treat and reverse acne symptoms.
 For example, acne caused by bacteria may require a vastly different treatment method than acne caused by clogged hair follicles.

 Absolutely!
 Face oils with low comedogenic scores are perfect for daily use because they are lightweight, moisturizing, and they are easy on the skin.
 The key is to look for face oils with natural ingredients that are free of fillers such as synthetic chemicals, parabens, and sulfates.